Russian border becomes China's frontline in fight against second virus wave

 "Our little town here, we thought it was the safest place," said a resident of the border city of Suifenhe, who only gave his surname as Zhu.
 "Some Chinese citizens - they want to come back, but it's not very sensible, what are you doing coming here for?"

-The total number of confirmed cases in mainland China now stands at 82,160 as of Sunday, and at the peak of the first wave of the epidemic on Feb 12, there were over 15,000 new cases.
+The total number of confirmed cases in mainland China stood at 82,160 as of Sunday.
+At the peak of the first wave of the epidemic on Feb 12, there were over 15,000 new cases, though that was a one-off spike following the deployment of new testing methods.
 Though the number of daily infections across China has dropped sharply from that peak, China has seen the daily toll creep higher after hitting a trough on March 12 because of the rise in imported cases.

 Chinese cities near the Russian frontier are tightening border controls and imposing stricter quarantines in response.
 Suifenhe and Harbin, the capital of Heilongjiang, are now mandating 28 days of quarantine as well as nucleic acid and antibody tests for all arrivals from abroad.